GSmithApps/csv-aligner/README.md

 Doesn't work with csvs that have:

+- if the longest item in a column has trailing spaces, it breaks
 - commas in the data
 - newlines in the data
 - delimiters other than commas